Jhansisridevi/Express-Server-Application/README.md

 * Method: GET
 * Description: Get details of a specific user based on ID.

+### Products based on Category
+* Endpoint:/categorized-products
+* Description: Get a json with categorized product list.

 ### CORS Integration
 * CORS is implemented to allow secure communication between the server and client applications running on different domains.
 * This ensures a controlled access mechanism and enhances the overall security of the application.